by Jorge Icaza (1906-1978)

 Despite objections from the old man, who moved about the room opening drawers and shuffling papers on some pretext, Luis Alfonso commenced his work.
 But after a few days, covered in dust, and tired of rummaging through the archive — a doorless armoire and a mountain of bundles on a table— he considered talking to Don Ramiro directly.

-“No… you won’t be able to do that, my dear sir,” the man with myopic eyes mockingly said in an unnaturally high-pitched voice.
+“No… you won’t be able to do that, my dear sir,” the nearsighted man said in a mocking, high-pitched tone.
 He was calm and confident.
 He had received orders from Doña Francisca.

 “Why?” asked Romero y Flores, floundering in a sort of impotence that threatened to bury him in the tragedy of his shame, of his humble voice, of…